 The top 5 departments responsible for creating content are corporate marketing (53%), product marketing (39%), subject matter experts (36%), PR/communications (32%), or content creation is outsourced to an external agency or consultant (30%).
 Marketers outsource 18% of their content but the best ones outsource 24% of content to keep up with demands in a timely manner.
 The remaining content is created in-house, curated, or syndicated.

 The top 5 skill sets missing from today’s content marketing teams include content creation, content leadership/strategy, content promotion, performance management/metrics, and subject matter expertise.

 The top two most outsourced content marketing activities are writing (44%) and design (41%).

 Length and Frequency of Publishing

-How long does content have to be to be effective?
+How long does content have to be in order to be effective?
 On average, 18% of companies’ blog posts are 750 words or more.

 - 6x more bloggers are writing posts over 2000 words than in 2014.

 - 12% fewer bloggers are writing posts 500 words or less than in 2015.